Hypocrites' Club: Closure

 The club's mischief began to be noticed by the Oxford authorities when William Howard, 8th Earl of Wicklow, gave a supper party on the roof of a church.
-In early 1924, Robert Byron and Harold Acton were forbidden by the university authorities stage an 1840s Exhibition event.
+In early 1924, Robert Byron and Harold Acton were forbidden by the university authorities to stage an 1840s Exhibition event.
 On 8 March 1924 a Victorian fancy dress party was hosted at the club by Robert Byron and The Widow Lloyd as a protest.
 Some members dressed in feminine apparel - Arden Hilliard masqueraded as a nun - and there was also a choirboy with lips painted vermillion.
 That night Hilliard went through the gate of Balliol in his nun costume and was promptly dismissed by the college - where his father was Bursar.
 The club was finally closed down sometime after this party by the dean of Balliol College, Oxford, "Sligger" Urquhart.

 Waugh's revenge for the closure of the Club was to enter Balliol late at night and shout in the quad, "The Dean of Balliol sleeps with men!".
 Balliol College and the Hypocrites' Club were the epicentres of what James Lees-Milne called "that scintillating generation... a mixture of the socially sophisticated and the enviably gifted... notably Twentyish and also alarming."

 The premises of the club were then rented by former member Richard Plunket Greene.
 Robert Byron's biographer James Knox described Richard and his brother David as a "wildly irresponsible pair who had never experienced any form of parental control."
 In September 1924 Alastair Hugh Graham revisited the club location with Waugh, but Waugh "hated 31 St. Aldate's for its discomfort and its associations".
 Later however, in his autobiography, Waugh would write that the club had been the "source of friendships still warm today."
 The Hypocrites Club's premises are now social housing.